Skip to content

 Specification

 The specification is a natural language description of the Python code.
-When updating the outline, you can copy parts of the specification into the outline if there are parts of the existing app that you want to retain.
+When updating the prompt, you can copy parts of the specification into the prompt if there are parts of the existing app that you want to retain.

 Spec example